grannycart/by-sound-alone/content/FAQ-draft.md

 Hard to pin down exactly.

 Needs a new genre label: grimepunk?

+## Can I get a sample to see if I like it?
+Absolutely!
+Try starting here: [link to chapter...
+6? stilt city? maybe directly to file on github repo?]

 ## Book 1?
 Will there be a Book 2?